The Psychiatric Trainees'

 headed by the Council.
 The second structure formulates and ratifies

-all aspects of educational policy and reports to the Education,
+all aspects of educational policy and reports to the Education and

-Training and Standards Committee.
-The PTC sends a representative to
+Training Committee.
+The PTC sends a representative to almost every

-almost every committee in the College and the trainee
+committee in the College and the trainee representatives do far

-PTC representatives on other committees are elected annually from
+other committees are elected annually from within the PTC

 The PTC is represented at the